Myanmar: Police use water cannon as protesters rally | DW | 08.02.2021

 During a demonstration in the capital, Naypyidaw, authorities used water cannon against anti-coup protesters.

-Protesters in the country's largest city, Yangon, held up Wanted posters featuring the image of Myanmar's Commander-in-Chief Senior General Min Aung Hlaing.
+Protesters in the country's largest city, Yangon, held up Wanted posters featuring the image of Myanmar's Commander-in-Chief Senior Gen. Min Aung Hlaing.

 The AFP news agency reported that there were suspicions that the water had been laced with chemicals.